ice-lab/icestark/README.md

 - Type: `string`
 - Default: `-`

+#### replace

+- When true, clicking the link will replace the current entry in the history stack instead of adding a new one, optional
+- Type: `boolean`
+- Default: `false`

 ### getBasename

 Configure the method of the `basename` parameter in the sub-application `React Router`.
 Generates the final result according to the `basename` or `path` configuration in `AppRoute`